temujin9/mezovy/npcs/unseelie/queen of air and darkness.md

 # Notes
+- What's the Queen's end game?
+Ally with Mezovian elements and crush the hobgoblins for their impudence?
+Just reveal her command of them once she's pocketed them?
+This seems to depend on what she knows and when.
+If she learned recently it might still be in flux?
+- Cootie witch recommendations
+  - The Queen obviously has a poison plant garden
+    - https://en.wikipedia.org/wiki/Manchineel deadly tree: blistering sap, toxic to attack or burn
+  - New moon for rituals to The Queen
 - Was hag bound to Baba Yaga, but graduated a while ago
   - "Tithe to hell" every seven years per Tam Lin
   - Actually a tithe to Baba Yaga, living deep in the Abyss
   - Soul-gems of dead folks, the "punished"
 - Vile Leadership & Wicked Leader
-  - 18th level cohort, each (down to 12th) also takes Vile Leadership & Wicked Leader
+  - 19th level cohort, each (down to 12th) also takes Vile Leadership & Wicked Leader
     - Prince of Crows - Changeling Wizard 19
       - Vile Leadership 44 => 19(level)+6(various)+19(murder)+0(Cha) => 1400/140/70/35/18/9/5/3/2/1/0+2
     - Lord Hob - Goblin Hearth Witch 18